Microsoft Teams Simulations

 Microsoft Teams based simulations outline a real-life scenario of an employee who has had their corporate credentials or their device compromized – both are viable outcomes from a sophisticated phishing attack on an employee, or their company.

-The following are requirements to successfully launch Teams Phishing Simulations in your organization.
+The following are prerequisites to successfully launch Teams Phishing Simulations in your organization.

-- Microsoft Entra ID Security Defaults must not be enabled in your organization, to allow simulation “bad actor” users to have Multi-Factor Authentication (MFA) switched off.
+• Microsoft Entra ID Security Defaults must not be enabled in your organization.
+This is to allow simulation “bad actor” users to have Multi-Factor Authentication (MFA) switched off.

-A prerequisite for this feature is to first setup SCIM API integration with your Entra ID (formerly Azure AD).
+• Setup SCIM API integration with your Entra ID (formerly Azure AD).
+This is explained in detail here.

 For assistance with the below steps, follow Microsoft help guidance here.